franzmohr/chartrepository/README.md

 ### Adding a new script

-- Add code for a single plot in a new .R-file in the folder `scripts`.
+- Add code for a single plot in a new R script in the folder `scripts`.
+- Save the resulting chart in a png file in folder `figures`.
+The file should have the same name as the R script.
 - Tag the code using just a comment in the first (!) line of the new script.
 - Update the index using the following lines